How to improve your credit score quickly

 I am always extremely cautious about any service that offers a guarantee to improve your credit rating.
 If you follow the steps outlined above your credit rating should improve in time without the need for such services.
 Having looked at a number of companies that claim to offer you help I was pleasantly reassured by Credit Improver being regulated by the FCA meaning that any complaints made about the service can ultimately be referred to the Financial Ombudsman to consider.

 Credit Improver's service works by you agreeing to purchase a book from them which you pay for by entering into a financial agreement to pay for the book in monthly instalments.
 The first instalment is for £14.99 and the subsequent 11 instalments cost £9.99 per month.
-Credit Improver shares its credit data with with credit agencies Experian, Equifax and CallCredit.
+Credit Improver shares its credit data with credit agencies Experian, Equifax and TransUnion (formerly CallCredit).
 By making monthly repayments you should see your credit score start to improve over time.
 The book itself is a credit improving tip book but really just exists to justify a transaction to allow you to enter into a credit agreement with Credit Improver.
 In reality you are essentially paying to have evidence of a good loan repayment recorded on your credit file which in turn should be positive for any credit score.

 They claim that the £9.99 monthly amount is important as it is twice the minimum monthly repayment of subprime credit cards so should demonstrate to lenders that you can comfortably manage credit.
-They also offer a money back guarantee to improve your credit score with the three credit agencies mentioned above or they will give your money back.
+They also offer a money-back guarantee to improve your credit score with the three credit agencies mentioned above or they will give your money back.
 You may also cancel your loan at anytime, return the book and no further payments will be taken.

 A simple way to improve your credit score for free

-Once your 0% loan has been fully settled, your loan can be paid back to you in full, so long as you choose to open a savings account with a bank that LOQBOX has partnered with LOQBOX earns a referral fee for each new bank account opened and is how they earn their money.
+Once your 0% loan has been fully settled, your loan can be paid back to you in full, so long as you choose to open a savings account with a bank that LOQBOX has partnered with.
+LOQBOX earns a referral fee for each new bank account opened and is how it earns money.
 If you would prefer not to open a new savings account, you can choose to have the money repaid to you directly, but LOQBOX will charge a £30 administration fee (and so you will receive £30 less than you paid in).
 Before considering LOQBOX you need to make sure that it is right for you as it is another monthly commitment and so any missed payment could harm your credit history.
 LOQBOX does allow you to settle a loan early so long as you contact them first and this will ensure it does not affect your credit history.

 Looking for a financial adviser near you?